w3f/polkadot-wiki/docs/maintain/maintain-guides-how-to-stop-validating.md

 ## Purge validator session keys

-Purging the validator's session keys removes the key reference to your stash.
-This can be done through the `session.purgeKeys()` extrinsic with the controller account.
+Purging the validator's session keys removes the key reference.
+This can be done through the `session.purgeKeys()` extrinsic either from the controller or from the stash account.

+:::caution

+The key reference exists on the account that called the `session.set_keys()` extrinsic when the keys were set.
+That could be the stash or the controller (at the time). **It is the same account that needs to call the `session.purge_keys()` extrinsic** in order for the correct reference to be removed.
+Calling the `session.purge_keys()` from the wrong account, although it may succeed, will result in a reference on the other account that **cannot** be removed, and as a result that account won't be possible to be reaped.

 :::caution